 (1) Origins in time and space.
 According to the Biblical account, the Jews emerged as a people at the time of their exodus from Egypt, approximately 4,000 years ago and settled in the land God promised them.

 The Palestinians trace their roots to stories of a peasant society living well and simply off the fruit of the land.
 They honor their connection to the land where their religions, either Christianity or Islam, flourished.
-As a people, they emerged in many ways in sumud (Arabic for “steadfastness”) against Turkish, British, and now Zionist colonialism.
+As a people, they emerged in many ways in sumud (Arabic for “steadfastness”) against Turkish and British colonialism and now Zionist colonialism (for important distinction See Waxman, 2019: 42-44).
 They work unceasingly for a future that will supplant their loathsome present and in which they will regain their dignity and build a state, like all others, in their homeland.

 (2) Ancestry and descent.
 In addition to their belief, as either Christians or Muslims, that they are adherents of a religious true path, Palestinians also link themselves to the Arab purveyors of modern science and literature who thrived in the Middle Ages.